History of predictive analysis and current progress

-Incremental response (also called lifting or net lifting models).
-These models represent the change in probability caused by an action.
+Incremental response (also called lifting or net lifting models) represent the change in probability caused by an action.
 They are widely used to reduce churn and to discover the effects of different marketing programs.

-K-nearest near (knn).
-It is a non-parametric method of classification and regression that involves the values of an object or class membership based on k-closest training examples.
+K-nearest near (knn) is a non-parametric method of classification and regression that involves the values of an object or class membership based on k-closest training examples.

 Memory-based reasoning is a k-nearest neighbor technique for classifying or predicting observations.

 This flexible statistical technique can be applied to data of any form.
 It models the relationships between inputs and outputs even when inputs are related and noisy, there are more outputs or there are more inputs than observations.
 The partial least squares method looks for factors that explain both response and predictor variations.